RazanArmouti/reading-notes/Class-02.md

 code view.
 * HTML elements are used to describe the structure of the page (e.g. headings, subheadings, paragraphs).
-* They also provide semantic information (e.g. where emphasis should be placed, the definition of any acronyms used, when given text is a quotation).
+* They also provide semantic information (e.g. where emphasis should be placed, the definition of any acronyms used, when given text is  quotation).

 **2. Introducing CSS**
 * CSS allows you to create rules that specify how the content of